Report a Hacker Here and Learn How to File a Police Report

 In Australia, most cybercrime is handled by the Australian Cyber Security Centre. | Source: Australian Cyber Security Centre

-In Australia, cybercrime can be reported via ReportCyber a service ran by the Australian government.
-You can find their online forms both for individuals or for businesses.
-If a case is more serious or outside of their normal business hours, you should contact your local police by dialing 131 444.
+In Australia, cybercrime can be reported via ReportCyber, an Australian government-run service.
+You can find their online forms both for individuals and for businesses.
+Or you can ontact your local police by dialing 131 444.

 Reporting Cybercrime in the EU